SteelCompendium/compendium/docs/Rules/Chapters/Ancestries.md

 The king tapped the scroll against his lap, seeming to have reached a decision.

 "Well done, consort.
 Young humans, your escort here seeks to shame me.
 For they know well they could have taken this prize to their queen and earned her favor.
 Instead, Llyander brought it to me in the hopes that by doing so, they deliver me the power necessary to throw off the yoke of Ajax's rule.
-Long has Llyander resented the decision I made and sought to change it …"—he looked at Llyander—"… by changing my mind."
+Long has Llyander resented the decision I made and sought to change it..."-he looked at Llyander-"... by changing my mind."

 Llyander nodded deferentially, silently congratulating the king on his insight.